|

 Speed endurance phase

-that this needs to be trained at 100% effort.
+This is a difficult aspect of sprint coaching because this needs to be trained at 100% effort.
 I say this because any other

-effort just will not achieve the same training effect.
+action just will not achieve the same training effect.
 It is exactly in this

-aspect, that the training problem lies.
+aspect that the training problem lies.
 Any athlete, no matter what the level

-of training, can only do so much full out sprinting in a training session,
+of training, can only do so much full out sprinting in a training session

 before it becomes another endurance session as the muscles are just too

-fatigued to perform better.
+tired to perform better.

 Training guidelines